Self-consistent neutron stars in a class of massive vector-tensor gravity: Conclusion

-Finally, we outline several directions for future studies within this class of gravity theories.
-On the one hand, it is natural to investigate whether non-minimal gravitational couplings can have a significant impact on stellar stability~\cite{Kokkotas:1999bd}.
+Additional important avenues for future investigation include the following.
+First, it is natural to investigate whether non-minimal gravitational couplings can have a significant impact on stellar stability~\cite{Kokkotas:1999bd}.
 A systematic analysis of the radial and non-radial oscillation stabilities and quasi-normal modes of neutron stars within this framework would be highly valuable.
-On the other hand, since the non-minimal coupling term and the potential term can affect the macroscopic properties of neutron stars, it is natural to consider additional observables, such as the quadrupole moment and tidal Love numbers.
+Second, since the non-minimal coupling term and the potential term can affect the macroscopic properties of neutron stars, it is natural to consider additional observables, such as the quadrupole moment and tidal Love numbers.
 These quantities allow one to make use of approximately EOS-insensitive universal relations, including the I-Love-Q relations~\cite{Yagi:2013bca,Yagi:2013awa}, thereby providing complementary constraints on the Lorentz-violating parameter as well as on the form and parameters of the vector-field potential.
+Third, a promising direction is to investigate the impact of couplings between the self-interacting vector field and the Maxwell field on neutron-star structure.
+Recent studies indicate that nonlinear electrodynamics can nontrivially influence magnetar shape~\cite{Suvorov:2025ffh}, suggesting that such interactions may likewise lead to novel phenomenological signatures.